 Unfortunately, with the uptick in e-bike purchases and riders, the number of e-bike-related crashes, injuries, and fatalities has drastically risen alongside the number of sales.
-Here, we want to investigate the Florida laws surrounding e-bikes, the dangers associated with them, and how to stay safe as a rider.
+Here, we want to investigate the upcoming Florida laws surrounding e-bikes, the dangers associated with them, and how to stay safe as a rider.

 What Is Considered An Electric Bike In Florida?